SAP-samples/teched2025-DA260/exercises/ex7/README.md

     ![ex_09_11](images/ex_09_11.png)

 8. After this you can click om the three-dot icon to rename the target object.
-It will open a new popup window, you rename to **UserX_businessPartnersOpenSQL**, where **'X'** represents your user id and click the **‘Rename’** button.
+It will open a new popup window, you rename to **UserX_businessPartnersOpenSQL**, where **X** represents your user id and click the **Rename** button.
 Example. if you are using user id '10', please use the following name for your target in GBQ: User*10*_businessPartnersOpenSQL